3Squared/ForgeUI/README.md

 - `docs`: The Documentation site of ForgeUI https://3squared.github.io/ForgeUI/
 - `ui`: Forge UI itself
+- `playground`: Playground as an easy way to display and explore components in a  web browser
 - `eslint-config-custom`: shared `eslint` configurations

 ### Install